ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 Whilst it was clear that some pro-forkers did not want geth or any Etheruem Foundation products to even have the option of running the "unforked" chain, to provide plausible neutrality, the infamous `--oppose-dao-fork` flag was added to geth, enabling users to opt-in to the _Code is Law_ chain by enabling this config paramter when upgrading versions.
 It was soon removed in later versions.

-To be fair, other teams within Etheruem Foundation attempted genuinely neutrality; Mist, the dapp browser, for exaple, forced users to make an explicit choice of which version of the chain to run when opening the client, rather than opting them in to the fork by default.
-Some Etheruem Foundation members even publicly spoke out against the Hard Fork, cementing the idea that concensus around it was *not* properly reached.
-To those who stood up for "Build Unstoppable Applications" despite peer pressure, we salute you.
+To be fair, other teams within Etheruem Foundation did attempt to provide genuinely neutrality; Mist, the dapp browser, for example, forced users to make an explicit choice of which version of the chain to run when opening the client rather than opting them in to one side of the fork by default.
+Some Etheruem Foundation members even publicly spoke out against the Hard Fork, cementing the idea that concensus was in fact *not* reached.
+To those who stood up for "Build Unstoppable Applications" despite the peer pressure, we salute you, and hope to see you back.

 --- screenshot of mist ---

-But ignoring conspiracies or individual protests, the proof was in the puidding; those who pushed for the Hard Fork appeared [very happy](https://twitter.com/stephantual/status/743764898316877824) with Ethereum Foundation's help in implementing the Hard Fork.
+But even ignoring the conspiracy theories and individual protests, the proof was in the puidding; those who pushed for the Hard Fork appeared [very happy](https://twitter.com/stephantual/status/743764898316877824) with Ethereum Foundation's "help" in implementing it.

 ![No Involvement](./no-involvement.jpeg)